aryaa-deshpande/airbnb-price-forecasting-xgb-vs-nn/README.md

 ## 9. Visualizations

 The notebook includes:

 	•	City-level RMSE bar chart
 	•	Tier-level RMSE bar chart
 	•	Cross-tier heatmap
 	•	Model comparisons

 These plots clearly show:

 	•	XGBoost wins almost everywhere
 	•	NN models underperform in small markets
-	•	Cross-tier R² collapses sharply
+	•	Cross-tier R^2 collapses sharply

-⸻
+---

 ## 10. How to Run the Notebook

-### Option A — Google Colab
+### Option A - Google Colab

 	1. Upload the notebook to Colab
 	2. Upload the data/ folder (or mount Google Drive)
-	3. Run all cells (runtime: ~3–5 minutes)
+	3. Run all cells
-	4. GPU is optional — CPU is sufficient for both XGBoost and small neural networks
+	4. GPU is optional - CPU is sufficient for both XGBoost and small neural networks

 ---

-#### Option B — Local Environment
+#### Option B - Local Environment

 Install dependencies:
 ```